thaliaarchi/notes/wspace/assembly/parsing.md

 leading zeros denote leading zeros in the base-2 Whitespace encoding and 10 is not a power of two, making it ambiguous.
 It also avoids confusion with C-style octal literals.

+`[` and `]` are used for Lime Whitespace–style macro definitions.
+When not in a macro definition, they should be treated as part of adjacent words.

 ### Integer literals